-CSOs should also be engaged in the budget support dialogue, including:
+CSOs should also be engaged in policy dialogue associated to budget support, including:

-The debates around the use of budget support and the discussions around the criteria and indicators of the policy matrix related to the disbursement of EU funds.
-Many budget support programmes include civil society related conditionality and indicators;

-The discussions on transparency and oversight of budgets, performance monitoring processes and systems and the undertaking of social or financial audits.
+- The debates around the use of budget support and the discussions around the criteria and indicators of the policy matrix related to the disbursement of EU funds.
+Many budget support programmes include civil society related conditionality and indicators; - The discussions on transparency and oversight of budgets, performance monitoring processes and systems and the undertaking of social or financial audits.